-23 Nov Yeast extract, a recognized clean label ingredient
+23 Nov Yeast extract is a recognized clean label ingredient

 The health and wellness trends explain consumers’ behaviors regarding what and how they eat.
 But good health is no longer the main goal to reach: authenticity, transparency and environmental concerns catch up with nutritional quality and naturalness on the podium of important attributes for consumers.
 This has led to the clean and clear labeling trends with global sales reaching approximately USD 165 billion, or 9% of total sales in 2015.